-We define the \defn{Hurwitz action} for arbitrary groups to connect the braid group action on exceptional sequences with a suitable action on tuples of reflections.
-Let $G$ be a group and $(g_{1},\ldots,g_{n})$ an element of $G^{n}$.
-The Hurwitz action on $G^n$ is defined by
+We will connect the braid group action on exceptional sequences with the Hurwitz action on tuples of reflections.
+Observe the following nice result regarding the Hurwitz action (as introduced in Section \ref{subsec:HurwitzN}). \begin{Lemma} Let $G$ be a group, $T$ be a subset of $G$ that is closed under conjugation and $t_1, \ldots , t_m, t \in T$.
+Then for all $x \in \langle t_1, \ldots , t_m \rangle$ there exists a braid $\sigma \in \mathcal{B}_{m+2}$ such that